peterjpxie/posts/head_turn/md_post/post.md

 image_file = args.image_file

-# Load the jpg file into a numpy array
+# Load the image file into a numpy array
 image = face_recognition.load_image_file(image_file)

 # Find face landmarks of all the faces in the image